microsoft/typespec/CONTRIBUTING.md

 For all packages except the compiler this will be done automatically as part of each package `build` script.

-If wanting to regen the signatures without the build you can run for any package that has decorators
+If you want to regenerate decorator signatures without a full build you can run:

 ```
 pnpm gen-extern-signature